toggl/toggl_api_docs/README.md

 ### Python ###
 * [Mosab Ahmad](https://github.com/mos3abof) has created a project using Toggl API to calculate how many hours he should work to achieve monthly goals: https://github.com/mos3abof/toggl_target
-* [Beau Raines](https://github.com/beauraines) has updated the older v6 [toggl-cli](https://github.com/drobertadams/toggl-cli) to Toggl API v8: https://github.com/beauraines/toggl-cli
+* [Robert Adams](https://github.com/drobertadams) and [Beau Raines](https://github.com/beauraines) have updated [toggl-cli](https://github.com/drobertadams/toggl-cli) to API v8.
+It provides a set of Python objects for interacting with Toggl, as well as a command-line interface: https://github.com/drobertadams/toggl-cli

 ### Ruby ###
 * [Tom Kane](https://github.com/kanet77) has written a Ruby wrapper for Toggl API v8: https://github.com/kanet77/togglv8